-The Consultant Team has reviewed the quantification of the GHG reduction and economic benefits in the RI Test.
-Figure 1 presents the results of the RI Test for the 2023 EE Plan in graphical form, and again demonstrates that both the electric and natural gas efficiency programs have a BCR greater than or equal to 1.0, as required by the PUC-approved LCP Standards and R.I.G.L. § 39-1-27.7 (c)(5).
+The Consultant Team has reviewed the quantification of the GHG reduction and economic benefits calculated for the EE Plans.
+Figure 1 presents the results of the RI Test for the 2024 EE Plan in graphical form, and again demonstrates that both the electric and natural gas efficiency programs have a BCR greater than or equal to 1.0, as required by the PUC-approved LCP Standards and R.I.G.L. § 39-1-27.7 (c)(5).